 Breweries.
 Entry Forms and Rules can be found on the competition

 website under registration.

-place finish and 1 for a fifth place finish.
+for a 4th place finish and 1 for a fifth place finish.

 The U.S. Open Beer Championship is sponsored by